 However, the great benefit of the adoption of a common standard is that every single enterprise can easily implement its interface to talk directly to its partner, without any intermediary (to make its experimentation easier, there's a free communication software, called MSH and developed by the Moda-ML team, that can be expanded with front-end modules to enterprise information systems for exporting internal data to XML messages).

-The architecture developed and tested by the Moda-ML project provides for a direct exchange of information among fabric suppliers, their third parties and manufacturers that proved to fully satisfy the requirements of flexibility and confidentiality of the companies of the italian sector.
+The architecture, developed and tested by the Moda-ML project, provides a direct exchange of information among fabric suppliers, their third parties and manufacturers.